 1. Use Records

-You should have access to the horse’s past records, which will help you figure how old they are.
+You should have access to the horse’s past records, which will help you figure out how old they are.
 The most accurate age information is likely to be found on their breeding and registration records.
 Some vet records may have the horse’s exact age, though records may become vaguer as the horse gets older.

 The date of birth should be listed on any breeding or registration records.
 Alternatively, you may be able to locate the vet that the horse previously saw, who may know the date of birth.